 This research kit contains only two papers in PDF as follows:

-In 2018, we decided to go one step ahead and instead of giving a table of test results to the potential users of this method, deliver them a binary version of the method implementation to enable people to test the method by their own data sets and in their desired situations.
+In 2018, we decided to go one step ahead and instead of publishing the test results for the potential users of this method, delivering them a free binary version of the method implementation to enable them to test the method by their own data sets and in their required situations.
 To this end, the binary version was developed on both of the Microsoft Windows and Linux platforms and delivered here for free.
 This binary version supports both of the symmetric (2D Euclidean) and asymmetric data sets that are compatible with the TSPLIB format.
 It supports up to 5000 cities (nodes) for both of the symmetric & asymmetric samples.
 This threshold (5000 nodes) is an arbitrary limitation and can be easily increased in the program source code.
 It also supports multithreading to benefit the maximum computation power of the underlying hardware.

-This research kit contains an executive summary, a research report which explains the techniques to use the coordinated brute force method as a heuristic method, the binary version of the method implementation, and two documented source codes of the method implementations (single & multithreaded implementations) in Free Pascal Language.
+This research kit contains an executive summary, a research report which explains the technical details of how to use the coordinated brute force method in its heuristic form and its structure and performance in the heuristic form, the binary version of the method implementation, and two documented source codes of the method implementations (single & multithreaded implementations) in Free Pascal Language.
 The source codes can be directly compiled by Lazarus (a free cross platform IDE for Free Pascal) on different platforms.
 The executive summary and the binary version of the multithreaded implementation are free and can be downloaded from the following links.
 As our other products, this research kit is released under ATG Blue License.
 We urge you to read the executive summary before any decision regarding the purchase of this research kit.

-This research kit is the extension of our Appetizer entitled "Globe Optimizer."
+This research kit is based on our Appetizer entitled "Globe Optimizer."
 Therefore you must read this paper to be able to follow the technical stuff in this research kit.
 The firms and individuals who are working on technologies regarding routing, planning, placement, scheduling, computational biology, and discrete optimization in general, are among the potential users of this research kit.
-The coordinated brute force method is a general optimization technology which can be applied to a range of combinatorial optimization problems including TSP, facility location, knapsack, bin packing, graph coloring, the subset sum, and many mores.
+The coordinated brute force method is a general optimization technology which can be applied to a range of combinatorial optimization problems including TSP, facility location, quadratic assignment, ride matching, knapsack, bin packing, the subset sum, graph coloring, and many mores.
+We are also available at support section for further assistance.